What is Iceland like in December & January?

 Like I said, it’s better to be over-prepared than under-prepared.
 In my opinion, there is nothing worse than feeling wet & cold.

-Things to Do in the Winter in Iceland
+Things to Do in December and January in Iceland

 Climb to the top of Hallgrimskirkja Church